 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

-Christopher Adam's research is on the macroeconomics of low-income countries, in particular those of Africa, with a focus on monetary economics and public finance; and growth and structural change in low-income countries.
+Christopher Adam's research is on the macroeconomics of low-income countries, in particular those of Africa, with a focus on monetary economics and public finance; and growth and structural change in low-income countries, including in response to climate change and natural disasters.
 His work uses methods of quantitative macroeconomics including stochastic and deterministic general equilibrium techniques.

-He is currently a co-editor of the Oxford Review of Economic Policy and an associate editor of the Journal of Development Economics and serves as a member of the editorial board of Oxford Economic Papers, Oxford Development Studies and the Tanzania Economic Review.
+He is currently Managing Editor of the Oxford Review of Economic Policy and an associate editor of the Journal of Development Economics.
+In September 2021 he was appointed Delegate for Economics to Oxford University Press.